billism1/esp32-cheap-yellow-display-examples/examples/fluid-simulation/README.md

     - to:
     - SPIClass mySpi = SPIClass(VSPI);
     - Because HSPI did not work for the board I have.
-- I converted this to a Platform.io for ease of use.
+- I converted this to a Platform.io project for easy dependency management.